 - Item.
 The item you are being billed for. - Description.
 Enter a description for that item. - Qty.
 Enter how many of the item you received. - Cost.
 How much was each item? - Amount.
 QuickBooks multiplies Qty and Cost to calculate the amount of all the items. - Customer.
-If you've bought these items for a customer or job, select the name from the list. - Billable Time.
-An icon appears (indicating this is billable time.
-If it's not, click the icon so that an X appears over it. - Class.
+If you've bought these items for a customer or job, select the name from the list. - Class.
 To assign the amount to one of your QuickBooks classes, enter it in the Class column.
 Note: This column only appears when you have selected the "Use Class Tracking" preference (choose QuickBooks > Preferences > Transactions). - PO No. Since you don't have a PO, you can ignore this.